ggarcz1/bank_atm/README.md

 ### Current To-Do Items ###
 1. Encrypt database usernames and passwords
 2. Add a database for bank account details
+3. MFA or email to reset password
-3. Log IP Address that has logon to the website
+4. Log IP Address that has logon to the website